Industry / Competition / Infringement proceedings

 One of MAVCOM’s responsibilities is to investigate any infringement of a prohibition against anti-competitive behaviour, i.e. anti-competitive agreements, abuse of a dominant position and mergers/anticipated mergers that result in a substantial lessening of competition.

 MAVCOM will carry out an investigation if there is reason to suspect that there is an infringement of any prohibition of anti-competitive behaviour.
-If you are aware of any infringement of competition law in the aviation service market, you may submit a written complaint to MAVCOM through our contact page, together with any supporting documents or information to substantiate your complaint.
+If you are aware of any infringement of competition law in the aviation service market, you may submit a written complaint to MAVCOM by filling up the Complaint Form and submitting it to firstname.lastname@example.org, together with any supporting documents or information to substantiate your complaint.
 Upon receiving a complaint, MAVCOM will carry out an initial enquiry before deciding whether to initiate a formal investigation.

 MAVCOM has the power to issue directions on interim measures during an ongoing investigation under specific circumstances for the purpose of preventing serious and irreparable damage or to protect the public interest.
 Before an interim measure is taken by MAVCOM, the person in question will be notified and given an opportunity to make written representations.